Genius Startup

 Not every site needs a privacy policy but many do as it’s often a requirement of web ad agencies.
 That’s certainly the case with Google AdSense.

-If you’re an ecommerce site asking users to enter their credit card information you need to make sure your site looks reputable and trustworthy.
+Ask Yourself If You Would Trust Your Website If you’re an ecommerce site asking users to enter their credit card information you need to make sure your site looks reputable and trustworthy.

 Even if you’re not directly selling to the user you still need to be sure the trustworthiness of your content isn’t being undermined by a cheap looking design or pages that load incorrectly or too slowly.
 See our previous post on improving site loading time.